 For examples of works I have completed from various areas and periods, please visit the Archaeological Illustrations projects page.

 My research experience is focused on improving accessibility to heritage, decolonizing archaeology, and working with stakeholder communities, while taking into consideration ethical and political implications for all parties.
 Depending on your project’s needs, I offer consultancy on these subjects, as well as report writing, editing and translating, and data analysis and presentation.

-For examples of previous research and outreach projects, please visit the Archaeological and Heritage Research Projects page.
+For examples of previous research and outreach projects, please visit the Archaeological and Heritage Research Projects and Workshops and Lectures pages.